jnissenbaum18/startrekrewrites/_posts/2021-09-16-voy-neverending-night-8.md

 categories: voyager neverending
 ---

-*Captains Log, Stardate 52096.4: Since Captain Garon and Captain Loquar became our charter members of the Alliance, finding new allies has gotten a little easier.
+*Captains Log, Stardate 52096.4: Since Captain Garon and Captain Loquar became our charter members of the Alliance two days ago, finding new allies has gotten a little easier.
 My latest prospect is a man named Controller Emck.*

 “Energize.”
 Captain Janeway commanded.